 Buteyko breathing has a wide range of benefits including but not limited to; increased quality of sleep, increased aerobic endurance, decreased resting heart rate, decreased resting blood pressure, relief from asthma symptoms decreased anxiety and relief from panic attacks.

-Patrick McKeown is a leading expert in Buteyko breathing and he writes extensively on the way breathing affects sleeping patterns.
+Patrick McKeown is a leading expert in Buteyko breathing, and he writes extensively on the way breathing affects sleeping patterns.
 He explains that the optimal respiration rate during sleep is six breaths per minute.
-Faster or slower respiration rates are connected to sleep and breath pattern disorders.
+Faster or slower respiration rates are connected to sleep and breathing pattern disorders.
 Quicker breathing during sleep leads to hyperventilation, mouth breathing, and snoring.
 The use of Buteyko breathing reinforces slow rhythmic nasal breathing that can prevent sleep disruptions caused by disordered breathing.

-The control pause occurs naturally after exhalation, the body pauses before inhaling more air in.
+The control pause occurs naturally after exhalation; the body pauses before inhaling more air in.
 You can practice your control pause by taking a small, quick breath in and following it with another out.
 As you feel your lungs beginning to empty as you breathe out gently pinch your nose closed and time how long you can hold your breath.
-When you feel like you have to take a breath then you are experiencing air hunger.
+When you feel like you have to take a breath, then you are experiencing air hunger.
 This is the goal of the Buteyko method, to increase the amount of time you can spend in the control pause and lengthen how long it takes your body to reach the air hunger phase.
 Once you feel you have to take a breath, release your nose and breathe through it.
 Make sure you do not hold your control pause for too long, or you will take a big breath after releasing.
 This mimics hyperventilation and will negate your progress.

 WHAT IS DEEP BREATHING?